 The Friesian Connection is a family business started in 1984 by Robert and Arlene De Boer when they imported three Friesian Star mares from the Netherlands.
 From there, it expanded into a well-established breeding program, training, selling, and importing horses from the Netherlands.

 At the present time we have over 50 Friesian horses on our farm.
-While the entire family helps with the care of the horses, Robert is in charge of sales and Sara manages the herd of mares.
-Janice and Amy are the stallion managers and are trained in artificial collection and insemination.
-They attended Michigan State University's Equine Artifical Insemenation and Breeding Management Short Course and completed their training with Karen Berk, an equine reproduction specialist.
+While the entire family helps with the care of the horses, Robert is in charge of sales and his daughter Sara manages the herd of mares.
+Training is done by granddaughter Ellisa Kroll.
+DeBoer sisters Janice and Amy are the stallion managers and are trained in artificial collection and insemination.
+They attended Michigan State University’s Equine Artifical Insemenation and Breeding Management Short Course and completed their training with Karen Berk, an equine reproduction specialist.
 More advance training from Jos Mottershead of Equine Reproduction added success in dealing with problems mares.
 Freezing semen was added in 2015 after one on one training from Doeke Hoekstra of the Netherlands.